slap-editor/editor-widget/README.md

-# editor-widget
+# editor-element
-Editor widget used by slap-editor/slap
+Editor element used by slap-editor/slap